sfield2/Acute-Climate-Stress/README.md

 # Analysis
 Script used for analysis is an R script, entitled "ANALYSIS.R", that contains all necessary commands for the creation of acute stress regimes and Grange causality tests.

-See [Glowacki and Field (2023](https://github.com/sfield2/NSJ-MV-CeramicSeriation) for methods related to ceramic-based occupation assignments.
+See [Glowacki and Field (2023)](https://github.com/sfield2/NSJ-MV-CeramicSeriation) for methods related to ceramic-based occupation assignments.

 # Functions
 Paleocar function used for paleoclimate reconstructions and maize niche models.
-Originally built by Bocinsky ([2016]https://github.com/bocinsky/paleocar), updated by Reese ([2020](https://github.com/kmreese-io/Reese_2020-JASR/tree/master/FUNCTIONS)), and updated again for this analysis.
+Originally built by [Bocinsky (2015)](https://github.com/bocinsky/paleocar), updated by [Reese (2020)](https://github.com/kmreese-io/Reese_2020-JASR/tree/master/FUNCTIONS)), and updated again for this analysis.